Duration: One day course: 9.30am - 5pm, including lunch.

 - FREE copy of Jon Reed's book Get Up to Speed with Online Marketing

-- 10.45 – Introducing WordPress – An overview of the most flexible and powerful blogging platform.
+- 10.15 - Introducing WordPress – an overview of WordPress, the most flexible and powerful blogging platform.
 ACTIVITY: Setting up your WordPress blog.
 If you don't already have a blog, a wordpress.com blog can easily be set up during the session.
 Guidance will also be provided on self-hosting your own blog using wordpress.org.

-- 14.00 – Enhancing Your Blog – Adding images and video; using widgets and plugins to enhance the functionality of your blog.
+- 11.30 - Enhancing Your Blog - adding images and video to your blog; using widgets and plugins to enhance the functionality of your blog.

-- 14.50 – Managing Your Blog – Planning your content with an editorial calendar, managing the workload and managing multi-author blogs.
+- 14.15 - Managing Your Blog – We will look at planning your content with an editorial calendar, managing the workload and managing multi-author blogs.

-- 15.20 – Marketing Your Blog – A blog is great for increasing search engine visibility; but to make sure your blog reaches the widest possible audience you also need to promote it with social networks such as Twitter and Facebook
+- 15.15 - Marketing Your Blog – A blog is great for increasing search engine visibility; but to make sure your blog reaches the widest possible audience you also need to promote it with social networks such as Twitter and Facebook.

 - 16.30 - Questions and Discussion – Wrap-up, discussion and action points.

-Places available: 12.
-This workshop usually runs with a minimum of 6 and a maximum of 10 participants, but may occasionally run with fewer.
+Places available: this workshop usually runs with a minimum of 6 and a maximum of 10 participants, but may occasionally run with fewer.